yemidada/todo-list/README.md

 - [📝 License](#license)

-# 📖 To Do list: list structure <a name="about-project"></a>
+# 📖 To Do list: add & remove <a name="about-project"></a>

-**In this project, I will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.**
+**In this project, I will implement the CRUD (create, read, update, delete) methods.
+All the elements of the user interface will be fully functional and your application will be completed.**

 ## 🛠 Built With <a name="built-with"></a>